 Highschools and colleges have counselors available specifically to talk about grief and loss.

-Or, if they're interested in keeping school and grief separate, you can find different counselor or therapists who specialize in grief issues through websites like psychology today.
+Or, if your friend is interested in keeping school and grief separate, you can find different counselors or therapists who specialize in grief issues through websites like psychology today or just googling around!
+Make sure your friend sets up a quick chat with the therapist first to see if they feel like a good fit.

-Finally, if you notice your friend is maybe starting to experience a really low mood, engaging in self-harm after the loss, or experiencing suicidal ideation, connect them with a crisis line (such as the suicide prevention hotline, teen line, or even consider having them evaluated by a hospital if it seems very severe.
+Finally, if you notice your friend is maybe starting to experience a really low mood, engaging in self-harm after the loss, or experiencing suicidal thoughts, connect them with a crisis line (such as the suicide prevention hotline, teen line, or even consider having them evaluated by a hospital if it seems very severe).

 If you have a friend going through a loss, or if you're going through one yourself, counseling can be a helpful next step.
 Kelsey specializes in anxiety and anger management for kids and teens from age 4 through college, and has an extensive background in working with trauma, grief, and loss.
 You can reach her to hear more about her practice at firstname.lastname@example.org.
 Kelsey's office is located in Webster Groves, MO and she works with teens and college students from all over the St. Louis, MO area.